beatfactor/todo-vue/README.md

 ## Run tests
 Tests are written using [Nightwatch 2](https://nightwatchjs.org/) and cover both component testing and end-to-end testing.

-For component testing, the new [vite-plugin-nightwatch](https://www.npmjs.com/package/vite-plugin-nightwatch) plugin is used, which is still in preview mode.
+For component testing, the [@nightwatch/vue](https://github.com/nightwatchjs/nightwatch-plugin-vue) plugin is used, which can start/stop the Vite server automatically.

-Before running the tests, make sure the `Vite` dev server is running and that the localhost url matches that which is set in the `.env` file.
-By default it is set to `http://localhost:3000`.

 Start the Vite dev server:
 ```